jmeowmeow/PixieReport/express-progress/tasks.md

 Maybe I want a /credits or /about which describes tools and stuff used, including font resources and the Recurse Center.

+### Alt text creation breakdown (complete in mechanism, pending user UI composition)
+- TO ACCOMPLISH: Creating alt-text describing an image.
+- [X] Introduce Layer class following the pattern for Layer, mainLayerDefs in pixie-composer.js .
+- [X] Add an alt-text composer based on computeSceneText (layer.desc), computeAltText.
+- [X] Put the alt text in the alt= attribute of the composed image.
+- [X] THEREBY: Restoring alt-text generation.

 Thu 30 May 2024 09:08:57 AM PDT

 The Express/Jimp/Node stack is producing acceptable pixies with text.